 Implementation of the Tanzanian PT reforms has been affected by both political and bureaucratic resources, but with different implications at different times.
 The first centralisation reform in 2008 was supported by the Government, who perceived that TRA had the required capacity to effectively enhance revenues from PT.
 Yet, the support was half-heartedly.
 TRA did not receive additional resources to accommodate the task of collecting PTs.
-Further, TRA only got responsibility to collect taxes on behalf of the municipalities, while the MCs remained in control of other administrative aspects of property taxation, such as property registration and valuation.
+Further, TRA only got responsibility to collect and enforce taxes on behalf of the municipalities, while the MCs remained in control of other administrative aspects of property taxation, such as property registration and valuation.
 This may reflect that the Government was divided between 'centralists' and 'decentralists'.
 The unclear signals from the Government on the respective roles and responsibilities of the TRA and the MCs in relation to the PT regime, contributed to the distrust between the municipalities and TRA that characterised the period 2008-14.
-It also legitimised the lobbying by the MCs to regain control of PT administration, which materialised in 2014.
 Although the top-down reform approach was repeated when the PT regime again was centralised in 2016, the Government then was much clearer in the policy formulation and amended legislation, and gave TRA full responsibility for administering the tax.

 While the MCs could allocate additional bureaucratic resources in the form of finances and technical support to PT collection during the decentralised period 2014-16, TRA did not receive any additional resources neither in 2008 nor in 2016.
 Although the amended law in 2008 stipulated that TRA would be charging the municipalities a collection fee to cover its costs, it decided not to do so.
-There were two reasons for that: First, TRA decided not to charge for the costs to avoid conflicts with the municipalities that already were questioning the arrangement.
-TRA decided to wait and eventually start charging until the agency was able to convincingly demonstrate collection effectiveness.
+There were two reasons for that: First, to avoid conflicts with the municipalities that already were questioning the arrangement, TRA decided to wait and eventually start charging until the agency was able to convincingly demonstrate collection effectiveness.
 Second, it appeared that TRA had not adequately budgeted for the staffing time and resources it needed to allocate to PT collection.
-Some TRA officers interviewed held the view that since TRA was an agency of the state it was already funded by the Ministry of Finance.32 They argued that TRA should not "earn money" on a task the agency was mandated by the Government to do, although it implied extra administrative costs for the agency.
-Furthermore, it was important for TRA's management to maintain the reputation of the organisation as relatively efficient and effective in the national context.
+Some TRA officers interviewed held the view that since TRA was an agency of the state it was already funded by the Ministry of Finance.38 They argued that TRA should not "earn money" on a task the agency was mandated by the Government to do, although it implied extra administrative costs for the agency.
+Furthermore, it was important for TRA's management to maintain the reputation of the organisation as efficient and effective in the national context.